vdesabou/kafka-docker-playground-docs/docs/playground secrets set.md

 the shell history.

 A name that looks like a credential (PASSWORD, SECRET, TOKEN, KEY, CREDS,
-PWD, PASSPHRASE) goes to the secure backend, anything else is kept as a
+PWD, PASSPHRASE, LICENSE) goes to the secure backend, anything else is
-plain variable.
+kept as a plain variable.
 Use --secret or --plain to decide yourself.

 ## Usage